Antonov An-148

-The Antonov An-148 (Антонов Ан-148) is a regional jet designed and built by Antonov of Ukraine.
-Development of the aircraft was started in the 1990s, and its maiden flight took place on 17 December 2004.
+The Antonov An-148 (Антонов Ан-148) is a regional jet designed and primarily built by the Ukrainian aerospace manufacturer Antonov of Ukraine.
+Between 2009 and 2018, the An-148 was also being produced on a second production line in Russia by Voronezh Aircraft Production Association; however, production of the type in Russia was discontinued as a consequence of the wider souring political relations between Ukraine and Russia.
+While the last Russian-built An-148 was completed in October 2018, Ukraine continued to both produce and develop the type.

+Development of the aircraft was started in the 1990s, although the An-148 name was not associated to the project prior to 2001.
+On 17 December 2004, the prototype performed its maiden flight.
 The aircraft completed its certification programme on 26 February 2007.
+On 2 June 2009, the first An-148 entered commercial service with the Ukrainian carrier Aerosvit.
+The largest export customer for the type was the Russian Ministry of Defence, which ordered 15 Russian-produced An-148s.
 The An-148 has a maximum range of 2100–4,400 km and is able to carry 68–85 passengers, depending on the configuration.
 The Antonov An-158 is a stretched fuselage version of the aircraft, accommodating up to 100 passengers.

 Following a crash in February 2018, all An-148 and An-158 in Russia were grounded by the Russian Ministry of Transport.
-In addition, Cubana grounded its An-158 fleet as of May 2018 due to several technical issues with the aircraft.
-Until late 2018, the Antonov An-148 aircraft was also being produced in Russia by Voronezh Aircraft Production Association; however, due to the souring political relationship between Ukraine and Russia, production in Russia was discontinued.
-The last Russian-built An-148 was completed in October 2018.
+That same year, the Cuban state airline Cubana de Aviación also grounded its An-158 fleet amid reports of technical issues with the aircraft.
+By the end of 2021, the An-148 reportedly remained in commercial service with a limited number of airlines, including the North Korean state airline Air Koryo, the Russian carrier Angara Airlines, and the Ukrainian start-up Air Ocean Airlines.